mat3rial/silver-guide-argent/en/faq.md

 The exchange of services is a commercial transaction between two parties.
 Technically, the transaction is counted as a reciprocal sale, but instead of exchanging money, it can be an exchange of goods or services of equivalent value.
 In terms of consumer tax, the exchange of services is a taxable supply and taxes apply for parties registered for taxes.
 For more information, see **section 4 of the Silver Guide**.

 Commercial transactions can also take the form of a discount in return for visibility, or even an invoice discount in exchange for services.
 In these cases, it is important to determine if consumer taxes apply, depending on whether or not your organization is registered for taxes.
 For more information, see **section 4.1 of the Silver Guide**.

+**What is the difference between a donation and a volunteer contribution?**

+Many people volunteer with non-profit organizations.
+Can we account for volunteering as a donation?
+Before you do anything else, please consult **section 2 of the Silver Guide**: “Accounting for contributions received in the form of goods or services.”

+In accordance with accounting standards for non-profit organizations, if an organization accounts for volunteer contributions in its financial statements, it must ensure that three criteria are met:
+\1.
+The fair market value (see the **Silver Guide glossary**) of these contributions can be reasonably estimated;
+\2.
+The goods and services received are used for operational purposes;
+\3.
+The goods and services received are of a kind that the organization would have otherwise purchased.

+In general, volunteer labour is not recorded in an organization’s revenues and expenses, for two reasons:
+\1.
+Evaluating its fair value is too difficult;
+\2.
+The organization does not have the financial ability to purchase these services and therefore the third condition for accounting (that the organization would have otherwise purchased the service) cannot be met.

+However, such information can be included in the notes to the financial statements.

+For an example of a note to the financial statements, see **section 2.2 of the Silver Guide**.
+For a sample volunteer tracking tool, see the **volunteer registry template** in the Silver Guide toolkit.

+Otherwise, if the organization receives donations or services—for example, office work performed free of charge by a professional—and if, had it not been for this donation, the organization would nonetheless have purchased these services, it may be accounted for as a donation received in the form of services.

+For more information on accounting for gifts received in the form of goods or services, see **section 2.1.2 of the Silver Guide**.

+For each case of volunteer work carried out, it would be wise to check that the type of work performed is covered by your organization’s civil liability insurance or protected by the CNESST (in Quebec) or under another province’s labour standards and workplace health and safety agency.

+Please note: only registered charities may issue charitable donation receipts.
+A donation received by a registered charity must meet certain criteria for such a receipt to be issued.
+Unfortunately, volunteer support and donations of services do not meet these criteria, unless such a contribution happens as two separate transactions: payment for provision of a service and the receipt of a cash donation.
+See **section 5.3 of the Silver Guide**.